IbcAlpha/IBC/README.md

 > IMPORTANT NOTICES
 >
 > Please note that IBC cannot automatically complete your login if Interactive Brokers have given you a card or device that you must use during login.
-IBC can still enter your username and password, but you will have to type in the relevant code and complete the login.
+IBC can still enter your username and password, but you will have to type in the relevant code, or use the IBKR Mobile app to complete the login.
 You can request Interactive Brokers (via your Account Management page on their website) to relax this requirement when logging in to TWS or Gateway, but you will lose certain guarantees should you suffer losses as a result of your account being compromised.
 >
 > If you're moving to IBC from IBController, there are some changes that you'll have to make.
 See the [IBC User Guide](userguide.md) for further information.

 Downloads
 ---------

 If you just want to use IBC without modifying it, you should download the latest official release ZIP which you can find [here](https://github.com/IbcAlpha/IBC/releases/latest).
 Note that there are separate release files for Windows, macOS and Linux.